 Mukteshwar Dance Festival

 The Mukteshwar Dance Festival, which concentrates on Odissi dance and music, offers solo, duet and group Odissi performances.
-This year, a number of reputed troupes from Cuttack, Bhubaneswar, New Delhi, Bangalore, Kolkata, and the US will perform at the festival.
+A number of reputed troupes from places such as Cuttack, Bhubaneswar, New Delhi, Bangalore, Kolkata, and the United States perform at the festival.
 It takes place in the courtyard of one of Bhubaneswar's most prominent and well-preserved temple complexes.

 - Where: Mukteshwar Temple Complex, Bhubaneswar, Odisha.

 For an unforgettable dose of West Bengal folk music don't miss the Kenduli Mela, where the mystical wandering Baul musicians gather to perform during Makar Sankranti.
 Dressed in saffron robes, and playing a distinctive stringed instrument called the ektara, they sing uniquely about life's philosophy.
 West Bengal Tourism offers package tours.

 - Where: Kenduli village, near Shantiniketan in West Bengal.

 Pongal is a huge harvest and thanksgiving festival in southern India.
 The most important part of the festival is cooking the Pongal dish, made out of boiled milk and rice, on the auspicious second day.
 Families gather to feast and dance.
 An International Pongal Festival is held just before the start of Pongal at Bremajothi Farms near Tuticorin, about two hours up the coast from Kanyakumari.
 It blends ancient tradition with hip genres of arts and music.